ISISDataPolicy/policy/README.md

 7. Once published check [Zenodo](https://zenodo.org/account/settings/github/repository/ISISDataPolicy/policy)
    has created a fresh DOI.
 8. Finally, update the policy on the public ISIS website.
+   - A HTML version of the policy is archived in the latest [build-html workflow run](https://github.com/ISISDataPolicy/policy/actions/workflows/build-html.yml).
+     This can be used to replace the content when editing the Sharepoint page in source mode.

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3827816.svg)](https://doi.org/10.5281/zenodo.3827816)